We all have coping skills that we rely on to feel better during tough times. If your go-to techniques just aren’t working anymore, you’re not alone.

 You may have heard that different things work for different people.
 But different things also work for the same person at different times.
 Anything that changes our thoughts, emotions, or situations can change the way our coping skills work.

 Other changes affect millions of people all at once.
 The COVID-19 pandemic forever changed the way we work and go to school.
-People are waking up to racial tensions and injustices that many have ignored for a long time.
-The stakes in world events seem higher than ever.
-This is a unique time!
-Pretty much everyone is experiencing some of the same issues at the same time—and they all affect our mental health in similar ways.
+Many people woke up to racial tensions and injustices that they had ignored for a long time.
+When the world changes, a whole generation can suddenly lose their old coping skills, and have to learn new ones.

 Learning new coping skills—and giving old ones a second chance